-Join Jon Peck for an in-depth discussion in this video Configuring the VM, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Configuring the VM, part of Learning Linux for PHP Developers.

 To change the configuration of a VM, select it in the…list of VMs on the left, and click the Settings icon.…No changes are needed in the General category, so let's go to the System…category, which are settings related to the…basic hardware presented on the virtual machine.…Go to the Processor tab.…To improve performance, let's increase the number of processors from one to two CPUs.…Under Extended Features, check Enable PAE/NX, which is…the physical address extension which Ubuntu server can use.…Now that System is configured, we'll go to the Storage…category to manage virtual hard disks, optical and floppy drives.…